naoshibaikyu/wilyswarriors/CR_XMAS_2017_ACT_IV.md

 HornetAngry: **DEATH!!**

 GhostFuture: Huh?
-Not, I'm-
+No. Dude, I'm-

 GhostFuturePunched: *OOF!*

-GhostFutureDamaged: What the hell dude?!
+GhostFutureDamaged: What the hell?!

 HornetPissed: **YOU WILL NOT TAKE ME ALIVE!!**